Back pain

 You have back pain and:

-- difficulty peeing
+-

-- chest pain
+- Chest pain

 For help managing back pain, please read on.
 For those who unfortunately have persisting pains despite following all guidance, consider seeking professional advice.
+Persisting pain is incredibly complex and individual to the person but we have a dedicated persistent pain section that explores many of these topics.